-A lot of fighters are drawn to training either to get in shape or learn to defend themselves.
+A lot of martial artists are drawn to training either to get in shape or learn to defend themselves.
 Aiman is a lone exception.
 At 16, he took up boxing entirely for recreation.
-He insists fighting was never a motivation.
+He insists competing was never a motivation.

-Two years later, the teenage “cat” grew restless with boxing, so he set his sights on something more versatile: mixed martial arts.
+Two years later, the teenage “Jungle Cat” grew restless with boxing, so he set his sights on something more versatile: the cage.
 However, just like high school, he ran into another obstacle.
-This time, the opposition was much closer to home than the village kids who wanted to pick fights.
+This time, the opposition was much closer to home than the village kids who wanted to cause trouble.